 The standard shall not contain clauses imposing first, second- or third-party conformity assessment.

-If a legal requirement is claimed as covered in the Annex ZA, this requirement shall be clearly addressed by a clause/sub-clause of the standards.
+The rows shall be placed in order of the legal requirements, which is considered a best practice.
+If a legal requirement is claimed as covered in the Annex ZA, this requirement shall be clearly addressed by a clause/sub-clause of the standard.

 If a standard deals with the aspects which are outside the scope of the EU legislation, clauses/sub-clauses dealing with these aspects shall not be referred to in the informative Annex ZA.